-The Head Office's approach to credit risk management is formulated on the following building blocks:
+The Head Office's approach to credit risk management comprises the following building blocks:

 Policies

 The dimensions of credit risk and the scope of its application are defined in DBSH's Credit Risk Management Policy.
 Senior management sets the overall direction and policy for managing credit risk at the enterprise level.